saveourtool/diktat/info/guide/guide-chapter-2.md

 **Exceptions:**

 * For setters/getters of properties, obvious comments (like `this getter returns field`) are optional.
-Note, that Kotlin generates simple `get/set` methods under the hood.
+Note that Kotlin generates simple `get/set` methods under the hood.

 * It is optional to add comments for simple one-line methods, such as shown in the example below:
 ```kotlin